techmyth/techmyth.github.io/content/posts/how-to-install-and-use-powercli-on-archlinux.en.md

 makepkg -si
 ```

-To access the Powershell application the **pwsh** command is used to call the interpreter.
-From the interpreter we can run Powershell commands that are commonly called “Cmdlets”.
+To access the Powershell application the `pwsh` command is used to call the interpreter.
+From the interpreter we can run Powershell commands that are commonly called `Cmdlets`.

 ```bash
 [rebelinux@blabla ~]$ pwsh